American Gangster (film): Filming

 Principal photography began in July 2006 in New York City.
 American Gangster was filmed over a period of approximately four months in over 180 different locations, most of them across New York; it set the record for containing the highest number of filming locations of a movie.
 Two months were spent in New York, with all the city's five boroughs being used.
 Approximately fifty to sixty locations were set in Harlem alone.
 While in the neighbourhood, Scott stated that he found several interiors that had been untouched since the 1940s.

 According to production designer Arthur Max, exhaustive location scouting was done to find parts of New York that could still resemble the city of the early 1970s, filming Lucas' headquarters at 116th Street 20 blocks north, on 136th Street.
 In his interview with ComingSoon.net, Scott stated that "[he] just walked in [...] and [...] just sho[o]t in the house."
 Several gas masks were brought by producers due to health hazards and sanitary concerns existing in the buildings.
 Scott found filming in Harlem to be difficult, commenting that the rapid gentrification in Harlem provided poor opportunities for shooting angles.
 Hand-held cameras were extensively used to depict a "guerrilla filmmaking" style.

 Other locations for principal photography include the Brooklyn Navy Yard, the Nassau Veterans Memorial Coliseum, Old Westbury Gardens, a segment of the George Washington Bridge, and the Brooklyn Supreme Courthouse.
 Briarcliff Manor in upstate New York had the locations for both the Lucas farm and the estate Lucas buys for his family.
+Morgue scenes were filmed in Morristown, New Jersey.
 Filming locations began setting up in Thailand in November 2006, after Branko Lustig consulted with Suvit Yodmanee, the country's tourism minister.
 Filming for American Gangster concluded in Chiang Mai the following month.

 Using his experience from visiting New York in the same time period in which the film's story took place, Scott sought to downplay a "Beatles" atmosphere to the film and to instead create a shabbier atmosphere, saying that "Harlem was really, really shabby, beautiful brownstones falling apart."
 Production and costume design was emphasized, transforming the location into the rundown streets of upper Manhattan from the late 1960s and early 1970s.
 Denzel Washington, as Frank Lucas, had 64 costume changes.